infomongo/infomongo.github.io/_posts/2020-11-09-after-the-election.md

 But the vote, it ain’t that close.
 Georgia has the closest margin at 12,291 votes or .25%, followed by Pennsylvania at 46,256 (.68%) and Nevada at 36,186 or (2.71%).
 Arizona is closer at 14,746 votes or .44%.

-Courts are, so far, throwing these cases out like flaming turds, bcause there is no credible evidence of fraud.
+Courts are, so far, throwing these cases out like flaming turds, because there is no credible evidence of fraud.

 ## So that’s where we are now